Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Bayesian estimation of identification disclosure risks

 Now we can present the three widely used summaries (file-level) of identification disclosure probabilities using the notations and definitions given above.

 \begin{enumerate} \item[(i)] The expected match risk:

-When $T_i = 1$ and $c_i > 1$, the contribution of unit $i$ to the expected match risk reflects the intruder randomly guessing at the correct match from the $c_i$ candidates.
-In general, the higher the expected match risk, the higher the identification disclosure risks.
+When $T_i = 1$ and $c_i > 1$, the contribution of unit $i$ to the expected match risk is the probability of finding the correct match by randomly selecting for the $c_i$ candidates.
+In general, the higher the expected match risk, the higher the identification disclosure risks. \item[(ii)] The true match rate: